benreiff/Leaflet-Earthquake/README.md

 ![Final_Map](Leaflet-Step-1/Images/FinalMap.PNG)

-I created an interactive map using Leaflet that plots all earthquakes from the data set based on longitude and latitude.
+I created an interactive map using Leaflet that plots all earthquakes from the data set based on latitude and longitude.

-* My data markers reflect the magnitude of each earthquake in both size and color.
+* Cirlce markers reflect the magnitude of each earthquake in both size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.

-* Include popups that provide additional information about the earthquake when a marker is clicked.
+* Popups on each circle marker provide location, time and magnitude of the earthquake when clicked.

 * Create a legend that will provide context for your map data.